maxiruani/express-svelte/README.md

  - `script`: Script url.
  - `scriptLegacy`: Script url of legacy build.
  - `scriptModern`: Script url of modern build.
+ - `hydratable`: Boolean indicating if the view is hydratable.
  - `legacy`: Boolean indicating if legacy support is enabled.
  - `html`: HTML code.